kollenl/training-r-intro/README.md

 and programming lessons.
 But it may be helpful to keep these two topics separate in your mind as you progress through the material.
-Programming topics such as conditionals and loops (and the R version of loops called `apply` functions) are difficult to understand at first, if you have never learned a programming language.
-However, they are not essential for using R to read air quality data, transform it, and visualize the output for use in a presentation.
+Programming topics such as conditionals and loops (and the R version of loops called `apply` functions) are difficult to understand at first.
+However, they are not essential for using R to read air quality data, transform it, and visualize the output for use in a report or presentation.
 Data science tasks will be more straight forward and they are the main topics in these lessons.